InteractiveAdvertisingBureau/MRAID-3.0-Compliance-Ads/viewability/README.md

 ## Getting Started

-Clone this repository to your development environment and run the markup in ad.html an ad webview on the target SDK.
+Clone this repository to your development environment and run the markup in ad.html in an ad webview on the target SDK.

 Note: this ad requires at least 100px of vertical space so that the lines of the chart can render legibly.